Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite visiting many hospitals, Vu's eyesight still did not improve, only reaching 3-4/10.

-It was not until he was in 6th grade that his family was able to take Vu to see a doctor and get glasses.
-However, this solution only improved his vision, and Vu still could not see the words on the board clearly, even though he sat in the front row.
+It was not until he was in sixth grade that his family was able to take Vu to see a doctor and get glasses.
+However, this solution only partially improved his vision and Vu still could not see the words on the board clearly even though he sat in the front row.

-“My parents are both manual laborers, their income is just enough for food and clothing, so it was only later that they were able to afford to take me to have my eyesight checked.
-Although I have visited many places and many hospitals, I still have not been able to find the right glasses.
-The current glasses can only help me improve my eyesight to level 3 - 4/10,” Vu said.
+“My parents are both manual laborers, their income is just enough for food and clothing, so it took them a long time to have me go for an eye exam.
+Although I have visited many places and hospitals, I still haven’t been able to find the right glasses.
+The current glasses can only help me improve my eyesight to a level of 3-4/10,” Vu said.

 His classmates gradually became familiar with the image of the boy with thick glasses who always needed help in every class.
-For short lectures, Vu would ask his deskmate to take notes or copy them, but for large lessons, the male student had to ask the teacher for permission to use his phone to take pictures to copy at home.
+For short lectures, Vu would ask his deskmate to take notes for him or copy along with him, but for large lessons, the male student had to ask the teacher for permission to use his phone to take pictures to copy at home.

 The visual impairment has become a major obstacle in Vu’s life and his pursuit of knowledge.
-Every time he attends a gifted student review class in the evening, the male student has to go with a friend near his house, because his eyes cannot see clearly the obstacles on the road, and it would be very dangerous for him to go alone.
+Every time he attends a gifted student review class in the evening, he has to go with a friend near his house, because his eyes cannot see clearly the obstacles on the road, and it would be very dangerous for him to go alone.

 Or even with something as simple as looking at the Atlas of Geography, the male student still cannot see small details clearly even when looking closely.
 This forced Vu to ask for a PDF file online to enlarge it, only this way can he observe.